webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 The two primary tasks of this project are as follows:
 * Reorganize the DOM API documentation in a coherent structure that supports short, predictable URLs.
+* Remove and replace proprietary content with standard content.
 * Fill in the pages with information currently missing.

 ==Reorganization==